How I Met Carol Dweck

 Have you ever heard of Carol Dweck?
 She is the author of “Mindset”, a book about the importance of a person’s mental approach to life.
-I read the book a couple years ago, and we used it this year as our football team’s Leadership Council’s book study.
+I read the book a couple years ago, and we used it this year as our football team’s Leadership Council book study.
 It is a really great book and I highly recommend it.
-How I got to meet Dr. Dweck and have the opportunity to have my picture taken with her will be explained later.
+I got to meet Dr. Dweck and had the opportunity to have my picture taken with her.
+I will be explain later.

 One of the questions I always ask prospective coaches is, “What book are you presently reading?”
-It gives me good insight to what kind of person they are.
+It gives me insight into what kind of person they are.
 Are they hungry?
 Are they satisfied?
 Are they someone that will continually search to find a better way to do things?
 I am a long way from being smart, but where would I be today if my knowledge was at its peak the day I graduated from college?
-I don’t know about your career, but in the coaching business, there are basically three ways you can improve: 1.
+I don’t know about your career, but in the coaching business, there are three basic ways to improve: 1.
 Watch hours and hours of film with intention 2. listen to or observe great coaches or 3.
 Read great books.

 I usually use a highlighter as I read a book to make sure I point out areas of the book that really hits home.
 After I finish the book, I’ll make notes and save it to my computer.